Phoebe Pool: Life

 Pool was born in London in 1913, the daughter of Gordon Desmond Pool and Agatha Eleanor Burrows.
-She was diagnosed with depression at an early age.
+She suffered from depression at an early age, something which affected her education and output.

 In 1931 Pool won a scholarship to Somerville College, Oxford, entering in 1932 to study history.
+While at Somerville, she joined the Communist Party of Great Britain (CPGB) in 1933.
 In 1934, Pool was awarded the Deakin History Essay Prize, but her mental illness prevented her from taking her degree.
-After leaving university, she lectured for the Workers' Educational Association (WEA) before working at Westminster Tutors, London, from 1942.
+After leaving university, she lectured for the Workers' Educational Association (WEA) before working at Westminster Tutors in London from 1942.
 She also wrote reviews for The Spectator.
 During the Second World War she worked for Air Raid Precautions.
-In 1945 she published a poetry anthology, called Poems of Death.
+In 1945 she edited a poetry anthology, Poems of Death.

 Art historian

-In 1954, Pool studied Art History as an external student at the Courtauld Institute of Art, University of London.
+In 1954 Pool began studying art history as an external student at the Courtauld Institute of Art, University of London.
 She received a BA in 1957 with first class honours and two years later she obtained her PhD with her thesis on the literary and philosophical background to the early work of Pablo Picasso.
 Her supervisor was Anthony Blunt, who was also a spy for the Soviet Union.
 Blunt and Pool wrote a book together, Picasso: The Formative Years: a Study of his Sources (1962).

 In 1964 she began lecturing part-time at the University of Reading.
 Her book on Impressionism from 1967 became a popular success.
 Pool used the library of the Courtauld Institute of Art for most of her research.
-Her writing style was simple, but not simplistic.
+Her writing style has been described as "simple, but not simplistic".